Spanish flu: First wave of early 1918

-The pandemic is conventionally marked as having begun on 4 March 1918 with the recording of the case of Albert Gitchell, an army cook at Camp Funston in Kansas, United States, despite there having been cases before him.
-The disease had already been observed 200 mi away in Haskell County as early as January 1918, prompting local doctor Loring Miner to warn the editors of the U.S. Public Health Service's academic journal Public Health Reports.
-Within days of the 4 March first case at Camp Funston, 522 men at the camp had reported sick.
+The pandemic is conventionally marked as having begun on 4 March 1918 with the recording of the case of Albert Gitchell, an army cook at Camp Funston in Kansas despite there having been cases before him.
+The disease had already been observed 200 mi away in Haskell County as early as January 1918, prompting local doctor Loring Miner to warn the editors of the U.S. Public Health Service's journal Public Health Reports.
+Within days of the 4 March case at Camp Funston, 522 men at the camp had reported sick.
 By 11 March 1918, the virus had reached Queens, New York.
 Failure to take preventive measures in March/April was later criticized.

-As the U.S. had entered World War I, the disease quickly spread from Camp Funston, a major training ground for troops of the American Expeditionary Forces, to other U.S. Army camps and Europe, becoming an epidemic in the Midwest, East Coast, and French ports by April 1918, and reaching the Western Front by the middle of the month.
+As the U.S. had entered World War I, the disease quickly spread from Camp Funston, a major training ground for troops of the American Expeditionary Forces, to other U.S. Army camps and Europe, becoming an epidemic in the Midwest, East Coast, and French ports by April 1918, and reaching the Western Front by mid-April.
 It then quickly spread to the rest of France, Great Britain, Italy, and Spain and in May reached Wrocław and Odessa.
-After the signing of the Treaty of Brest-Litovsk (March 1918), Germany started releasing Russian prisoners of war, who then brought the disease to their country.
+After the signing of the Treaty of Brest-Litovsk (March 1918), Germany started releasing Russian prisoners of war, who brought the disease to their country.
 It reached North Africa, India, and Japan in May, and soon after had likely gone around the world as there had been recorded cases in Southeast Asia in April.
 In June an outbreak was reported in China.
 After reaching Australia in July, the wave started to recede.

-The first wave of the flu lasted from the first quarter of 1918 and was relatively mild.
+The first wave lasted from the first quarter of 1918 and was relatively mild.
 Mortality rates were not appreciably above normal; in the United States ~75,000 flu-related deaths were reported in the first six months of 1918, compared to ~63,000 deaths during the same time period in 1915.
 In Madrid, Spain, fewer than 1,000 people died from influenza between May and June 1918.
-There were no reported quarantines during the first quarter of 1918.
-However, the first wave caused a significant disruption in the military operations of World War I, with three-quarters of French troops, half the British forces, and over 900,000 German soldiers sick.
+There were no reported quarantines; the first wave caused a significant disruption in the military operations of World War I, with three-quarters of French troops, half the British forces, and over 900,000 German soldiers sick.